UrbanIntelligence/CS586-DS504-Spring2025/project2/README.md

 * From project 2, you will need some GPU resources to train deep learning models.
 There are three resources below you can use:
 * Open source GPU
    * [WPI Turing](https://arc.wpi.edu/cluster-documentation/build/html/index.html)
    * now you all have access to WPI Turing GPU cluster with your WPI accounts.
+Follow the [instructions](https://github.com/UrbanIntelligence/CS586-DS504-Spring2025/blob/main/project2/Turing_Setup_Instructions.pdf) to set up the environments.
    * [Google Cloud](https://cloud.google.com/free)
    * [Google CoLab](https://colab.research.google.com/)
 * Anaconda and virtual environment set tup